Statistics show that there are almost ten million people in the UK alone who suffer from some form of hearing loss

 Noise – Also known as Acoustic Trauma, this is a common cause of hearing loss.
 People most at risk from this type of hearing loss are those who work constantly in loud environments such as nightclubs or construction sites.
 This is because prolonged exposure to loud noise can damage the delicate parts of the inner ear.
 Listening to loud music through headphones can also be a cause of this type of hearing loss.

 Thanks to today’s technology, having a hearing loss does not mean that you have to forfeit a normal and active lifestyle.
-There are many solutions available whether your needs are cosmetic or for high-end technology.
+There are many hearing aid solutions available whether your needs are cosmetic or for high-end technology.
 Whatever the level, type or cause of your hearing loss, a qualified hearing aid audiologist will be able to find just the right solution for you.

 Have any questions about hearing loss or hearing aids?

-Call us free on 0800 567 7721 to speak to one of our audiologists who will be happy to help you with any hearing healthcare enquiries.
-Or fill out the quick form below and we will be in touch as soon as possible ↓
+Call us free on 0800 567 7721, we are open 8am to 8pm 7 days a week, to speak to one of our audiologists who will be happy to help you with any hearing healthcare enquiries.
+Alternatively, you can fill out the form or watch our hearing aids and hearing healthcare videos below to discover more about who we are.